 - Initiatives or action plans

 Business frameworks, such as the K&N Balanced Scorecard, OKRs, and Hoshin Kanri, suggest their own approaches to decomposition.
-Use the one that is most effective in a particular case.
+You can apply these methods at the scorecard level and choose the one that is most effective for a particular case.

 Step 5.
 Align Scorecards